Thursday, October 31, 2024

 I collected data from Hurricane Milton in order to evaluate tornado pathlength and duration algorithms I'm currently testing for publication.
 Those pathlength/duration predictions generally increased in magnitude from morning into the afternoon as discrete pre-cyclone storms spread north across southern and eastern Florida, and as supercellular rainbands advanced inland across the state.
 Shear profiles were very favorable for rotating storms, and mid/upper-level flow was more typical of what would be observed across the Great Plains, Midwest, and Southeast during a standard tornadic ETC scenario.
 Another important aspect that likely enhanced tornado production was a dry midlevel airmass that Milton encountered as it advanced east toward Florida.
 The dry midlevel airmass allowed cloud breaks and resultant augmented surface heating to take place over southern/eastern Florida, which boosted temperatures into the 80s, led to steepening low-level lapse rates, and precluded substantial CIN and hurricane-related saturated low to midlevel thermodynamic profiles.
 In addition, dewpoints were well into the 70s as southeast surface winds caused rich moisture to spread inland across the state, which aided in the generation of a very deep buoyant environment.

-The latest storm survey information from NWS Melbourne can be found here.
-The longest pathlength tornado surveyed so far was 33.9 km (21.2 miles), with a duration of 31 min, an EF rating of 3, and unfortunately a death toll of 6.
-That tornado touched down at around 459 PM EDT (21 UTC) and impacted the communities of Fort Pierce, Spanish Lakes, and Vero Beach.
-I captured a RAP sounding valid at 19 UTC, and located ~30 km west of the surveyed tornado pathlength (lat/long of 27.41, -80.66).
-That data from the RAP sounding was used as input for the tornado pathlength/duration algorithms I'm testing, and yielded a predicted pathlength of 39.2 km, and a predicted duration of 41.9 min, which of course is an error of ~6 km and ~10 min.
-Another 19 UTC RAP sounding 68 km west of Vero Beach yielded a closer pathlength prediction of 31.5 km and 37.9 min (error of ~2 km and 6 min, respectively)
+The latest storm survey information from NWS Melbourne can be found here, and survey information from NWS Miami is here.
+The longest pathlength tornado surveyed in the Miami CWA was 48 km (29.9 miles) with a duration of 44 minutes that dissipated at 1811 UTC near Palmdale, FL, and in the Melbourne CWA, 33.9 km (21.2 miles), with a duration of 31 min, an EF rating of 3, and unfortunately a death toll of 6 occurring in the Vero Beach area.
+I captured a RAP sounding valid at 19 UTC, and located 81 km from the Palmdale event, and ~30 km west of the surveyed tornado near Vero Beach.
+The data from the RAP sounding was used as input for the tornado pathlength/duration algorithms I'm testing, and yielded a predicted pathlength of 39.2 km, and a predicted duration of 41.9 min, which yields an error of ~ 9 km and 2 minutes for the Palmdale event, and ~6 km and ~10 min for the Vero Beach event.
+Algorithm output and other relevant data related to the tornado event are posted below.

 RAP generated hodograph yielding a predicted tornado pathlength of 39.2 km and tornado duration of 41.
 9 min.
 The sounding point was around 30 km west of an observed tornado with a surveyed pathlength of 33.9 km and duration of 31 min.